NBPub/Springboard/Capstone Three/README.md

  - variety of styles, compositions
  - used to determine cutoffs for plant trait outlier cleaning

-<details><summary>Plant Height threshold example `X18_mean`</summary>
+<details><summary>Plant Height threshold example</summary>

+`X18_mean` --> cutoff after `150`
 ![X18 Clean](./graphs/target%20outliers/images/X18_mean_height_thresh%3D150.png "Plant images with increasing reported Height")

 </details>

-#### Geodata
+### Geodata

-Data given for each sample, based on photograph's locatation.
-Seasonal features engineered to replace monthly means for Satellite and RADAR measurements.
+Data was provided for each sample, based on a photograph's locatation.
+Seasonal features were engineered to replace monthly means for Satellite and RADAR measurements.
 Each feature group was independently decomposed via PCA to achieve 21 total PCA components from 163 ingoing features.
 Features were z-score normalized prior to PCA decomposition.

  - **[WORLDCLIM](https://www.worldclim.org/data/bioclim.html)** describes climate and precipitation, *6 features*